Being An Angel.

 An Angel is a successful high net-worth individual who invests his or her own money in start -up companies in exchange for an equity share of the businesses.
 Often the question arises regarding the difference between Angels and Venture Capitalist (VC).
 While both fall in the area of Private Equity Investors (PEI), there are some important differences:

-- Angels invest their own funds in a venture, while VC generally invest the funds of other individuals and organization (e.g. pension funds, insurance companies, etc.)
+Angels invest their own funds in a venture, while VCs generally invest the funds of other individuals and organization (e.g. pension funds, insurance companies, etc.).

-- Angels also invest in the early and very early stage of a company’s startup.
-VC general get involved must later in the company’s life cycle.
+Angels also invest in the early and very early stage of a company’s startup.
+VCs generally get involved much later in the company’s life cycle.

-- Lastly Angels usually investment (as funds) relatively smaller amounts in a company (anywhere from $50,000 to $200,000), while VC generally take much larger position of several millions dollars.
+Lastly Angels usually invest (as funds) relatively smaller amounts in a company (anywhere from $50,000 to $200,000), while VCs generally take much larger position of several millions dollars.

 So Who Are Angels?

-- Angels are an important and vitale piece of the entreprenuial community providing funding option in the very early stages of company’s startup.
+Angels are an important and vital piece of the entrepreneurial community providing funding option in the very early stages of company’s startup.

 Being A Member Of CAF.